Skip to content

 Plantar fasciitis is most common between the ages of 40 and 60.

-At UFIT Podiatry, a comprehensive and personalized approach is adopted to manage plantar fasciitis.
+At UFIT Podiatry, a comprehensive and personalised approach is adopted to manage plantar fasciitis.
 The management strategy includes the following:

 podiatry-elliott-with-client-feet